v Croatia, 1998 World Cup Quarter-Final

 [match details]

 An in the United States four years before, the Nationalmannschaft had reached the quarter-finals of the World Cup – only to be dumped out by unfancied Eastern European opposition.
 Up to the moment five minutes before half-time when Christian Wörns was dismissed Berti Vogts’ side had possibly played their best football of the entire tournament, but this would ultimately count for nothing.
 The fateful decision had been made, their opponents had scored three unanswered goals, and that was that.
-The 3-0 defeat would be their biggest in any World Cup finals match since the 6-3 third-place play-off defeat against France – who would be Croatia’s opponents in the semi-final.
+The 3-0 defeat would be Germany’s biggest in any World Cup finals match since the 6-3 third-place play-off defeat forty years earlier against France – who would be Croatia’s opponents in the semi-final.

 Had Germany got to half-time still level they may have been the slightest chance of patching together a new tactical approach in the dressing room, but Jarni’s goal just before the break would prove to be the killer blow.
 Having to chase the game right from the start of the second half Vogts’ side would inevitably leave themselves open to the fast break, and their highly mobile opponents found themselves able to cash in.
 Against a skilful, determined and highly focussed Croatian side, any sort of comeback with only ten men was always going to be difficult: the desire was clearly there, but things would inevitably take their toll on those older players who could only offer so much.

 There would be much debate about the incident that ultimately turned the game – Wörns’ challenge was clearly a foul, but was it a red card?
 It was clumsy, but was he the last man?
 Was Šuker going actually anywhere?
 Was there not a bit of theatre about the Croatian’s dying swan act?
 I have always believed that this was a yellow card offence, but am sure that there will be many out there who disagree.

-It is hard to say whether the sending off changed the entire match – for all we know Croatia may have won it anyway – but what is certain that up to that point Germany had been the better side.
+It is hard to say whether the sending off had changed the course the entire match – for all we know Croatia may have won it anyway – but what is certain that up to that point Germany had been the better side.
 What was also certain was the Nationalmannschaft would be on their way home after what would ultimately be another World Cup failure.

 Germany: Köpke – Matthäus – Wörns, Kohler – Heinrich, Hamann (79.
 Marschall), Jeremies, Tarnat – Häßler (69.
 Kirsten) – Klinsmann (c), Bierhoff